May 2025 nor'easter: Northeastern United States

 Coastal flood advisories and gale warnings were issued for much of the New York and New England coastline ahead of the storm, and wind advisories went up in Downeast Maine.
 Freshwater flooding impacted eastern Massachusetts on May 22 and 23, particularly on the South Shore and Cape Cod, where rainfall totals far exceeded forecasts in many locations.
 Interstate 95 southbound flooded near Exit 44 in Waltham during the storm.
 One motorist in Chelsea was stranded in 2 ft of water on Willow Street but was able to exit his vehicle before police arrived on the scene.
 More widespread flooding occurred on Cape Cod, where some motorists required rescue, though none suffered injury.
 Part of the MBTA Orange Line shut down for four hours on the evening of May 22 after Ruggles station flooded with rainwater.
 Meanwhile, over 60 flights were cancelled at Logan International Airport and 300 others were delayed, and ferry service was interrupted to Block Island, Martha's Vineyard, and Nantucket.
 Over 15,000 customers lost power on Cape Cod as the nor'easter made its way onshore overnight on May 22, including 46% of Bourne and 44% of Orleans.
 Another 11,500 customers lost power on Martha's Vineyard after a lightning strike, though it was restored to most in under ten minutes.
 Over 5,000 others lost power in Connecticut.
 Downed trees and powerlines caused damage and additional power outages in eastern Massachusetts.

 Unseasonably cold air accompanied the nor'easter, and multiple locations in the Northeast set record cold daily high temperatures on May 22.
 Concord, New Hampshire topped out at 47 F, breaking the previous record, set in 1939, by 4 °F (2 °C).
 Records set in 2005 were broken in Manchester, Portsmouth, and Lebanon.
-Portland, Maine broke its previous record of 50 F by 1 °F. Bridgeport, Connecticut's high of 52 F was also a daily record, while Hartford's 49 F was its lowest since 1909.
+Portland, Maine broke its previous record of 50 F by 1 °F (1 °C).
+Bridgeport, Connecticut's high of 52 F was also a daily record, while Hartford's 49 F was its lowest since 1909.
 Boston, Massachusetts's 48 F was its lowest since the early 1900s as well.
-Further south, Central Park broke its previous record of 54 F, set in 1894, by 3 °F. Its high temperature of 51 F was lower than the average low temperature for May 22 by 6 °F (3 °C).
+Further south, Central Park broke its previous record of 54 F, set in 1894.
+Its high temperature of 51 F was lower than the average low temperature for May 22 by 6 °F (3 °C).
 Newark Liberty International Airport, LaGuardia Airport, and Islip, New York all broke daily high temperature records at 53 F, while John F. Kennedy International Airport tied its record of 55 F.